Arizona Leisure - Vacation Guide

 Arizona can boast the longest original stretch of Route 66 which begins at Exit 139 off I40 at Seligman where it turns northwest to the Grand Canyon Caverns and progresses near the West Rim of the Grand Canyon before turning southwest to Kingman and through the ghost town of Oatman, Arizona on its way to Topock, California on the west bank of the Colorado River.

-Best Route 66 Destinations
+Best Route 66 Destinations in Arizona

 • Kingman – Gateway to Route 66 with museums, historic districts, and nearby scenic drives